 Performance = Coach/Leader = $$$$$ Perceived Value/Risk.

 Buyers are guided by the seller.
 Businesses sell (or buy) based on perceived or measured value and expected returns on investment.
 Preparation can deliver significant results.
 An experienced person initiates the project, and subject matter experts execute it.

 At the core of the 3Ps concept is that all work, and increasing the perceived value of your offerings opens the door to greater revenue for your business alongside higher outcomes for your clients.

 Open the door to greater revenue for your business alongside higher outcomes for your clients utilizing the 3Ps.

 5. Boost your SEO with information people are searching for.

-So many Google searches are based around the question: "How much does [insert name of product] cost?"
-If you are upfront about your prices on your website, you score points with your customers.
-As a bonus you may enjoy a significant boost in Google rankings, because you are saying what they are asking.
-It's pretty much exact match, which is excellent for search, especially for those with close proximity.
+A great deal of Google searches revolve around the question: "How much does [insert name of product] cost?"
+If you are upfront about your prices on your website, you are going to score points with your customers.
+As a bonus, you may enjoy a boost in Google rankings because you are saying what people are asking.
+It's pretty much an exact match, which is excellent for search, especially for those nearby.

 In nutshell, don't hesitate to publish your pricing or rates.